Heartworms In Your Ferret – How To Prevent And Treat Them

 How Can I Prevent My Ferret From Getting Heartworms?

-Many ferret owners purchase Heartgard® for cats or a similar ivermectin product and give an appropriate portion of the tablet to their ferret every month (a portion appropriate for its current weight).
+Many ferret owners purchase Heartgard® for cats or a similar ivermectin-containing product and give an appropriate portion of the tablet to their ferret every month (a portion appropriate for its current weight).
 If your ferret will not eat it readily, it can be wrapped or crushed in tuna or liver paste.
 Topical drops can also be used.
-In 2013, the FDA approved the use of Advantage Multi® for cats for heartworm and flea and ear mite prevention in ferrets. (ref)
+At the writing, Advantage Multi® for cats for heartworm, flea and ear mite prevention is also approved for use in ferrets.